solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 The implementation of this syscall is pretty straitforward.
 In solana client all the hardforks for a cluster are stored in the bank structure.
-The last hard fork slot can be retrieved and then stored in invoke context, so that the executing dapp can access it.
+The last hard fork slot can be retrieved and then stored in invoke context, so that the executing program can access it.

-For other clients, we have to get the last hard fork slot information and make it accessible to the runtime of the dapp.
+For other clients, we have to get the last hard fork slot information and make it accessible to the runtime of the program.
+If there is no hard fork done yet on the cluster we consider that the first hard for is at Slot `0`.

 ### Overview of changes for solana client